By Ernest Scheyder and Clara Denina

 “The key to unlocking initial implementation of DLE tends to be that know-how plus infrastructure,” Arcadium CEO Paul Graves told investors on Wednesday.
 “But once you have unlocked it, it’s incredibly quickly replicable.”

-Arcadium, through a predecessor company, also holds a stake in EnergySource Minerals, a DLE developer that licenses lithium technology to SLB and others.
+Arcadium, through a predecessor company, also holds a stake in a subsidiary of EnergySource Minerals, a DLE developer that licenses lithium technology to SLB and others.
 When that investment was announced last December, executives said it could start commercial production by 2025.

 “Rio Tinto is paying a premium for Arcadium in part for its intellectual property around DLE technology,” said Chris Berry, an independent lithium industry consultant.